Prospective Student FAQs

 Other Questions about Tuition and Finances

-If you have other questions about these topics, there are some that the MAFLT Office can answer, and many that we cannot.
-You should contact the Controller’s Office or the Office of Financial Aid directly.
+There are many questions that the MAFLT Office can answer, and many that we cannot.
+If you have other questions about financial aid or accounts, you should contact the Controller’s Office or the Office of Financial Aid directly.